 Highly scalable access control by defining a standard set of Access Scopes that all Catena Devices shall honor.

 The Catena Device Data Model shall consist of a collection of objects, as defined in the subclauses below.

 Device Model

+Figure 4 shows a high-level view of the Catena device model.